protoedu/protoedu.github.io/projects.markdown

 > *We often start with paper prototypes or role-playing simulations to quickly frame ideas and look for design factors that lead to design opportunities.
 > We use a methodology called **Structured Planning** that allows us to build up bottom up function structures which maximizes functional support and
 > minimizes solution conflicts.*

+***

+## Customer discovery
+We are also adherents to the importance of customer needs as primary inputs to technological solutions.

+> *We are experienced at collecting explicit and implicit requirements from customers and formulating scoping and supporting the technological approach
+> with rigorous project management.
+We use a lean scrum approach that allows us to maximize our build and testing time.*

+***

+## Managing complexity
+We are experienced in managing complex technological efforts that require large teams to deliver on critical paths.
+As well as planning and organizing secure data maintenance and AI harvesting.

+> *We’ve worked across industries and data landscapes.
+We understand what it takes to build a data architecture that will secure your IP.
+We also bring our > expertise in Machine Learning for customer insights through the use of custom AI models for customer discovery and targeted marketing.*